 Not all email campaigns need to be automated, of course, but there are certain kinds of campaigns that should rely on at least a little bit of marketing automation:

-: People love great content.
-Blog posts, researched case studies, or technical how-to’s perform very well.
+People love great content.
+Blog posts, researched case studies, or technical how-to guides perform very well.
 Take your campaign to the next level by sending planned sequences of content over the course of several days or weeks.
 This keeps people’s attention without being overwhelming, and empowers you to create a curated content experience.

-Now that you’ve got your groups happily segmented and your automated email tracks planned, it’s time to get started creating awesome newsletters.
-No matter great your groups or, or how innovative your automation plans, your email campaign can’t be successful without well-designed, great-looking emails.
+Now that you’ve got your groups happily segmented and your automated email tracks planned, it’s time to get started creating awesome mailings.
+No matter how great your segments are or how innovative your automation plans, your campaign can’t be successful without well-designed, great-looking emails.

-To get inspired, take a look at these great email campaign templates.
-There’s no one-size-fits-all recipe for how to design newsletters, but there are a few basic design principles:
+To get inspired, take a look at these great email email templates.
+There’s no one-size-fits-all recipe for how to design mailings, but there are a few basic design principles:

 Email campaign software offers you the opportunity to test the campaign before pressing send.
 Use A/B testing to try out different versions of your emails on a small portion of your contacts.
 This takes a lot of the guesswork out of creating the campaign, and ensures that your marketing efforts are informed and driven by data, not guesswork.

-Newsletter2Go’s A/B testing feature allows you to test up to 9 different variants of the same newsletter at once.
-Not only can you test different subjects, sender names and addresses, you can switch out individual images, content, and greetings.
+Newsletter2Go’s A/B testing feature allows you to test up to 9 different variants of the same mailing at once.
+Not only can you test different subjects, sender names and addresses, you can switch out individual images, content and greetings.
 At the end of the day, you’ll have a very clear, data-driven concept of how the campaign should look.

 The work doesn’t end after you’ve hit send.
 The software that you’re using likely offers powerful and sophisticated tracking tools, giving you insights in real-time about your campaign’s performance.

-In addition to the KPIs, you can use the tracking tools to compare the performance of your email marketing campaign between groups.
+In addition to the KPIs, you can use the tracking tools to compare the performance of your email marketing campaign across different groups within your contact list.
 This will let you know whether women or men found a certain blog post or product more interesting, for example.

-Other tracking features include geolocation, which shows exactly where your subscribers are opening your emails; clickmaps, which visually display the links in newsletters that have been clicked; and integration with analytical tools like econda or Google Analytics.
+Other tracking features include geo-location, which shows exactly where your subscribers are opening your emails; click maps, which visually display the links in email campaigns that have been clicked; and integration with analytical tools like econda or Google Analytics.

 The campaign’s a success!
 But don’t be satisfied, at least not yet.
 As successful as your campaign was, there’s almost always room for improvement.
-Once the campaign’s run its course, take a final look at the tracking reports.
+Once the campaign has run its course, take a final look at the tracking reports.

 Take stock of what performed well, what performed decently, and where there’s a lot of room for improvement.
 If certain products or content produced outstanding results, e.g. tons of clicks and conversions, then it might be worthwhile to make them the focus of your next campaign.

 These insights can also be brought back into your business.
 If certain products generate a lot of clicks, then let your product managers know!
-These types insights can be difficult to generate without time-consuming customer surveys.
+These types of insights can be difficult to generate without time-consuming consumer surveys.